Return to Koh Chang Beaches

 Incidentally, opposite the turning into the ATV, the large unoccupied patch of land was once an airstrip, from where 2 seater planes conducted tours over the island.

-After the bend by the bridge, Leelawadee Bungalows and Krongtarra Resort, complete with its smart coffee shop out front, provide understated rooms on the inland side.
-The local school is perched high on the hillside above them.
-Baanta (owned by Santhiya Tree) is a decent enough Thai restaurant here too.
+After the bend by the bridge, Tropical Paradise (formerly Leelawadee) Bungalows and Krongtarra Resort, complete with its coloured glass (sometimes open) coffee shop out front, provide understated rooms on the inland side.
+The local school is perched high on the hillside above them and there are some decent cheap enough Thai restaurants here too including Bantaa.

 On the other side, food stalls and fruit stands line the street, serving up cheap and cheerful one dish over rice dishes to order or spicy Issan style food (somtam, sticky rice, grilled chicken, laab).
 Look out for the Muslim one at the start by the bridge, great for fiery southern Thai food and much loved by the locals.